 Melbourne at Settlement

-The Hatcher family have a rich Australian heritage going back to early settlements in Sydney, Hobart and Melbourne.
+The Hatcher family has a rich Australian heritage going back to early settlements in Sydney, Hobart, and Melbourne.